-In my experience, creative play takes place when we use familiar materials in new or unusual ways or when we engage in role-playing and imaginative play.
-By repurposing toys or materials that our children already know, they often express themselves and explore new possibilities.
+In my experience, creative play occurs when we use familiar materials in new or unusual ways or engage in role-playing and imaginative play.
+They often express themselves and explore new possibilities by repurposing toys or materials that our children already know.

 One of the key elements I appreciate about creative play is how it encourages self-expression through experimentation.
 By pushing boundaries and trying new things, children not only learn about themselves, but also about their surroundings and the world as a whole.
 It plays a crucial role in enhancing emotional, social, intellectual, and physical development.

 Here are some examples of how children engage in creative play: